 If you were studying something other than Shotokan Karate, you will find there are some differences in the kata and training, but may seem to be somewhat familiar.
 This is because each family of karate systems have adopted certain kata from older systems and have changed it over time.
 After generations, the separate families who have trained in karate have evolved karate in slightly different directions.
 This is why we start everyone out in the 10 kyu though you may have intense experience in another school.
 Your previous training should excel you in the practice of karate at Simba Dojo and should never be considered wasted time and money.

 Not likely.
-You may often hear this talked about in some circles, but it is just an urban legend.
-If you commit a crime you will get finger printed, have your picture taken and placed in the police database as someone who has broken the law.
+You may often hear this talked about in some circles, but for the most, it is just an urban legend.
 The practice of Karate is not illegal and actually promotes good citizenship.
+If you commit a crime, however, you will get finger printed, have your picture taken and placed in the police database as someone who has broken the law.
+Criminals who are trained in the martial arts may experience scrutiny by the courts and held to a higher standard due to the nature of their crime.
+Breaking the law, however, has nothing to do with the practice of karate, so no, you will not have to register your hands as deadly weapons in most of the United States.

 Everyone wants the black belt and at Simba Dojo, we want you to earn it.
 How fast you achieve your goal can vary tremendously depending on many factors including your ability and how much effort you put into your training.
 We do not give out belts at Simba Dojo.
 You earn them through your mastery of the skills.
 We do not socially promote our students and each promotion is determined by a panel of judges.
 The colored belt is just a marker of a journey one decides to take.
 Ultimately, karate is not about the belt you wear and the focus should be on the continued development of one’s character.